hemantsurale/hemantsurale.github.io/_news/announcement_1_1.md

 related_posts: false
 ---

- Our paper on text-entry method for AR (STAR) is conditionally accepted at UIST'23. :sparkles:
+ Our paper on Smartphone-analogous Typing for AR (STAR) is conditionally accepted at UIST'23. :sparkles: